Skip to main content

 • “These graphics could be better but don't affect gameplay at all.”

-• “The art style and gameplay have very low production value and are imitative of other games like Harvest Moon and Factorio, but done worse.”
+• “The art style and gameplay have very low production value and imitate other games like Harvest Moon and Factorio, but are done worse.”

 • “It's been done in a way that feels like outright contempt: sound design, graphics design, and game mechanics are sometimes so directly lifted from Stardew Valley that it inspires a kind of anti-nostalgia.”